fboehm/gemma2/cran-comments.md

 0 errors | 0 warnings | 0 notes

 This is a resubmission.
-I previously submitted gemma2 v 0.0.2.
+I previously submitted gemma2 v 0.0.2, but it was rejected.